Sum rule for a Schiff-like dipole moment: The energy weighted sum rule

-{\it B) Electron density approach.} Static electric polarizabilities results based on the calculations for the number of spilled out electrons \cite{Rabura}, agree quite well with the corresponding experimental data.
+Static electric polarizabilities results based on the calculations for the number of spilled out electrons \cite{Rabura}, agree quite well with the corresponding experimental data.
 These spilled out electrons produce a screening effect against external fields which results in changing the classical result for the polarizability.
 The basic assumption in accounting the spilled out electrons is the fact that the electron density is not going sharply to zero at the cluster surface, but is gradually decreasing and moreover extends significantly beyond the jellium edge.
-The same argument can be brought for the correction terms of the $S(\mathcal{N})$ containing averages of the radius powers with the RPA vacuum states.
+The same argument can be brought for the correction terms of the $S(\mathcal{N})$ containing averages of the radius powers with the RPA vacuum state.
 The electronic density has a constant central part, enfolded by a diffuse region, of a width equal to $a$, where the electron density tends smoothly to zero.
-Guided on some parallelism between atomic clusters and nuclear systems \cite{Koskinen,Rigo}, the average of $r^m$ with the RPA vacuum state is approximated by folding $r^m$ with a localization probability density with spherical symmetry, of Fermi distribution type, having a profile similar to that of the charge density, mentioned above.
-In this way the average may be written in the form of a power series in the variable $\frac{a}{R}$ \cite{Nils}:
+Guided on some formal parallelism between the behaviors of atomic clusters and nuclear systems \cite{Koskinen,Rigo}, the average of $r^m$ with the RPA vacuum state is approximated by folding $r^m$ with a localization probability density with spherical symmetry, of Fermi distribution type.

-Here $R=r_{s}\mathcal{N}^{1/3}$ is the radius of the cluster with $\mathcal{N}$ atoms, with $r_{s}$ being the Wigner-Seitz radius, which for the $Na$ clusters has the value of 3.93 a.u.. $a$ is a parameter defining the thickness of the diffusion region.
+Here $R=r_{s}\mathcal{N}^{1/3}$ is the radius of the cluster with $\mathcal{N}$ atoms. $a$ is a parameter defining the thickness of the diffusion region.
+For nuclear systems, $a$ is a constant related to the diffuseness parameter $d$ by a simple relation: $d\approx 4.4a.$

+For atomic clusters such a density function was used, in a different context, by Snider and Sorbello \cite{Snider}.
+A modified density function, having the denominator at a power $\gamma\ne 1$, which yields a density profile with an asymmetry around the inflexion point, was used in Ref.\cite{Brack}.

+Having the density, momenta $<r^m>$ may be written in the form of a power series in the variable $\frac{a}{R}$ \cite{Nils}: